Jadael/TMT/readme.md

 - Audio signals are audible if played through your speakers.
 They contain audio-rate frequencies typically between 20Hz to 20kHz.
 CV (control voltage) signals can modulate parameters of other modules.
 For example, an LFO (low-frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled amplifier).
 - 1v/oct (1 volt per octave) signals are CV signals that represent a pitch or note.
 In this standard, an increase of 1V increases the pitch by 1 octave.
 Since there are 12 semitones in an octave, an increase of 1/12v increases the pitch by 1 semitone.
 - Gate signals are treated like an on/off signal.
+A "low" signal represents "off", and a "high" voltage represents "on".
+  - Typically you would send 0v for low, and 5v-10v for high.
+The standard for modules is to define 1v or more as "high".
-0v represents "off", and a positive voltage (typically 10v, but some modules define ">5v" or ">1v") represents "on".
-For example, the core MIDI module outputs a pitch signal and gate signal when a key is pressed, which can be sent to the pitch CV of an oscillator, and the trigger of an evelope generator, respectively.
+  - For example, the core MIDI module outputs a separate pitch signal and gate signal when a key is pressed, which could be sent to the pitch CV of an oscillator, and the trigger/gate of an envelope generator, respectively.
 - Trigger signals are very short gates (usually around 1 millisecond), typically used for cases where the "length" of the gate is meaningless, like a drum trigger, or a clock pulse.
 - Clock pulses are triggers played at a steady tempo, in order to set the musical timing of your patch.
 Anything that sends a steady pulse can become a clock, such as an square wave LFO.